rexresearch

 rate of exciton recombination.

-[0056] In order to probe the beneficial aspects of a SWCNT network
+[0056] In order to probe the beneficial aspects of a SWCNT

-photoelectrochemical cells were constructed using the
+embodiment, photoelectrochemical cells were constructed using

-Ru(II)-modified TiO2 particulate films as photoanodes.
+the Ru(II)-modified TiO2 particulate films as photoanodes.
 The

 magnitude of the photocurrent response represents the charge

 collection efficiency at the electrode surface.
-FIG. 6A shows the
+FIG. 6A shows

-short-circuit photocurrent generation of the OTE/TiO2/Ru(II) and
+the short-circuit photocurrent generation of the OTE/TiO2/Ru(II)

-OTE/SWCNT/TiO2/Ru(II) electrodes.
-Both electrodes were prompt in
+and OTE/SWCNT/TiO2/Ru(II) electrodes.
+Both electrodes were

-between OTE/TiO2/Ru(II) and OTE/SWCNT/TiO2/Ru(II) films.
-On the
+OTE/SWCNT/TiO2/Ru(II) films.
+On the other hand, the photovoltage

-other hand, the photovoltage (FIG. 6B) recorded during ON-OFF
+(FIG. 6B) recorded during ON-OFF cycles shows a decreased

-present in the film.
+open-circuit voltage when SWCNT was present in the film.

 [0057] The two opposing trends seen in the short-circuit current

-and open-circuit voltage (FIGS. 6A and 6B) may be explained on the
+and open-circuit voltage (FIGS. 6A and 6B) may be explained on

-basis of the electron capture properties of SWCNT.
+the basis of the electron capture properties of SWCNT.
 As the

 photoinjected electrons are transferred to TiO2 from excited

 Ru(II)*, they undergo charge equilibration with SWCNT.
-This charge
+This

-is dependent on the difference in Fermi levels between the
+photoelectrochemical cell, which is dependent on the difference

-photoanode and the redox couple, to be lower than that obtained in
+in Fermi levels between the photoanode and the redox couple, to

-the absence of SWCNT.
-The electrons transferred into the SWCNT
+electrons transferred into the SWCNT network may be quickly

-network may be quickly transported to the collecting electrode
+transported to the collecting electrode surface, minimizing the

-grain boundaries.
-The incorporation of a SWCNT network in the TiO2
+incorporation of a SWCNT network in the TiO2 film thus helps to

-film thus helps to transport electrons through its conductive
+transport electrons through its conductive scaffold and to

-the open-circuit potential (see FIG. 7).
+potential (see FIG. 7).

 [0058] In an embodiment, the electrode performance was further

-evaluated by recording the IPCE at different incident wavelengths
+evaluated by recording the IPCE at different incident

-at all wavelengths is enhanced by a factor of 1.4 as a result of
+IPCE response at all wavelengths is enhanced by a factor of 1.4

-introducing a SWCNT scaffold in the TiO2 film.
-Suppressing the
+as a result of introducing a SWCNT scaffold in the TiO2 film.

-the nanostructured TiO2 film are regarded as the two most
+electron transport within the nanostructured TiO2 film are

-important factors controlling the overall IPCE of the cell.
+overall IPCE of the cell.
+Enhancement in the photoconversion

-Enhancement in the photoconversion efficiency in the present
+efficiency in the present embodiments suggests that charge

-films are improved by the SWCNT network.
+collection and transport in these films are improved by the

 [0059] In an embodiment, the power characteristics were also

 evaluated by varying the load resistance (FIG. 9).
-A 45% increase
+A 45%

-earlier.
-However, the open-circuit voltage is decreased by about
+measurements described earlier.
+However, the open-circuit

-60 mV as a result of charge equilibration between TiO2 and SWCNT.
+voltage is decreased by about 60 mV as a result of charge

-A shift in open-circuit potential was also noted in UV-irradiated
+potential was also noted in UV-irradiated SWCNT/TiO2 films.
+In

-SWCNT/TiO2 films.
-In an embodiment, since the conduction band of
+an embodiment, since the conduction band of SWCNT (0 V vs. NHE)

-SWCNT (0 V vs. NHE) is expected to be more positive than that of
+is expected to be more positive than that of TiO2 (-0.5 V vs.

-TiO2 (-0.5 V vs. NHE), charge equilibration is expected between
+NHE), charge equilibration is expected between the two systems

-positive potentials.
-Spectroscopic and photoelectrochemical
+potentials.
+Spectroscopic and photoelectrochemical measurements

-electrons and undergo charge equilibration.
-The power conversion
+undergo charge equilibration.
+The power conversion efficiency

-efficiency for the DSSC's employing OTE/TiO2/Ru(II) and
+for the DSSC's employing OTE/TiO2/Ru(II) and

 OTE/SWCNT/TiO2/Ru(II) electrodes were 0.18% and 0.13%,